Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Breastfeeding after a day at work is a great way for both you and your baby to unwind and reconnect.
 Don't forget, even when you're not breastfeeding full time, one or two breastfeeds a day still benefit your baby's health.

-Doing this means that your baby still benefits from all the benefits of breastfeeding, and their carer can feed them breastmilk in a bottle while you’re away.
+Using a breast pump means that your baby still benefits from all the benefits of breastfeeding, and their carer can feed them breastmilk in a bottle while you're away.
 Remember to label and date expressed milk before popping it into a sterile bag and storing it in the fridge or freezer.

 That way, they'll know all about bottles and accept them easily when the time comes!